djienne/YOUTUBE_STRATEGIES_FREQTRADE/DELTA_NEUTRAL/DOCKER_REINTSALL_UPDATE_FREQTRADE.md

 ## Updating Freqtrade to the Newest Version

-To ensure Freqtrade updates and reinstalls properly to the latest version:
+If you want to update and/or reinstall Freqtrade properly to the latest version or any version you want:

 1. **Update the version number**